domonda/api/README.md

 API endpoint: https://domonda.app/api/public/masterdata/gl-accounts

 Optional URL query parameters:
-* `source`: string describing the source of the data, use your company or service name
+* `source`: string describing the source of the data; use your company or service name
 * `objectSpecificAccountNos`: ass `true` if the account numbers are specific for objects, meaning that an account number can mean something different per object

 Example: `https://domonda.app/api/public/masterdata/gl-accounts?source=MyCompany&objectSpecificAccountNos=true`